Find a Part Now

 North America

 It was marketed in North America by Mitsubishi as the Starion from 1983 until 1989.
 It was also sold as a captive import by Chrysler as the Conquest, under both the Dodge and Plymouth names from 1984 until 1986 and only under the Chrysler name from 1987 until 1989.
-For model year 1987, the Conquest featured front occupant passive belts.
+For model year 1987, Mitsubishi introduced a passive restraint system for front occupants which featured automatic shoulder belts.
+The safety feature remained through the final 1989 model year.

 The Conquest used the 2.6 L G54B engine with TD05-12A MHI (Mitsubishi Heavy Industries) turbocharger.
 The TD05-12A (Mitsubishi Heavy Industries) turbocharger was also fitted to the earlier, non-intercooled narrow-body models, producing 145 hp (108 kW).